 The details available on any one property are much more extensive than before the internet and generally more updated.
 Now searchers can find a property’s asking price, dimensions, selling history, amenities, and a lot more from their personal computer.

-Even though there have been many changes in how the housing market works thanks to technology, there are a few that have had the biggest impact.
+Even though there have been many changes in how the housing market works thanks to technology in real estate, there are a few that have had the biggest impact.
 Here are the top four technology advances in real estate that have changed the landscape of the field.

 The real estate business depends on information.
 From recent updates to the neighborhood water supply to walkability, there is a large well of data that property buyers and agents want to get their hands on before making a purchase decision.
 Traditionally the only way of getting this information was requesting paperwork, making phone calls, and making personal visits, which is labor-intensive and time-consuming.